ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 method upon completion of interaction in order to signal the client instance to continue, except for some limited error cases discussed below.
 If a finish method is not available, the AS SHOULD instruct the RO to return to the client instance upon completion.
+In such cases, it is expected that the client instance will poll the continuation endpoint as described in {{continue-poll}}.

 The AS MUST create an interaction reference and associate that reference with the current interaction and the underlying pending request.
+The interaction reference value is an ASCII string consisting of only unreserved characters per {{Section 2.3 of RFC3986}}.
-This interaction reference value MUST be sufficiently random so as not to be guessable by an attacker.
+The interaction reference value MUST be sufficiently random so as not to be guessable by an attacker.
 The interaction reference MUST be one-time-use to prevent interception and replay attacks.